netdata/netdata/docs/guides/monitor/anomaly-detection.md

 ## What's next?

-Now that you know how to set up unsupervised anomaly detection in the Netdata Agent, using an Nginx web server as an example, time to apply that knowledge to other mission critical parts of your infrastructure.
+Now that you know how to set up unsupervised anomaly detection in the Netdata Agent, using an Nginx web server as an example, time to apply that knowledge to other mission-critical parts of your infrastructure.
 If you're not sure what to monitor next, check out our list of [collectors](/collectors/COLLECTORS.md) to see what kind of metrics Netdata can collect from your systems, containers, and applications.

 For a more user-friendly anomaly detection experience, try out the [Metric Correlations](https://learn.netdata.cloud/docs/cloud/insights/metric-correlations) feature in Netdata Cloud.
-Unlike the anomalies collector, Metric Correlations only runs when you tell it to, and also focuses the dashboard into only the most relevant charts.
+Metric Correlations runs only at your requests, removing unrelated charts from the dashboard to help you focus on root cause analysis.

 Stay tuned for the next two parts of this guide, which provide more real-world context for the anomalies collector.
 First, maximize the immediate value you get from anomaly detection by tracking preconfigured alarms, visualizing